-If you have not purchased your textbooks from the bookstore yet, you may purchase them online directly from publishers.
-You will need to make sure that you purchase the correct edition for your course.
+We recommend purchasing your print texts from the Bookstore.
+You may purchase them online directly from publishers, but make sure you purchase the correct edition for your course.

 You need to purchase a print copy of each textbook(s) for which you require an AFT.

 Keep your receipt(s).
 You need to provide proof of purchase to the Campus Library staff.